mantey-github/FirstPackageApp/README.md

 Laravel Contact Form
 ==============
 This package is a simple laravel package for embedding contact form into your laravel application.
+For Laravel >=5.5*

 # Installation

-Edit your composer.json file, add this in the require property:
+In order to install mantey/contactform in your Laravel project, just run the composer require command from your terminal:

-    "mantey/contactform": "1.0.3"
+    "mantey/contactform": "1.0.*"

-fetch the package by:

-    composer update

-Add the service provider in your config/app.php file

-    'mantey\contactform\ContactFormServiceProvider::class'

-Publish the package
+Run the migration command to migrate the database tables:

+    php artisan migrate

+And finally, start the application by running:

-    php artisan vendor:publish
+    php artisan serve

+#Usage

+    Visit http://localhost:8000/contact in your browser to view contactform

+## License

+mantey/contactform is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).